squaresLab/squaresLab.github.io/projects.md

-Here we list our research efforts by subject, linked to the section in the publication page that further links to the materials (code, slides, etc.) associated with each project .
+Here we list our research efforts by subject, linked to the section in the publication page that further links to the materials (code, slides, etc.) associated with each project.
 If you can't find something or think we've forgotten anything, please contact us directly or file an issue with this page.